Motion is Lotion: Why Movement Keeps Your Joints and Muscles Happy

 Final Thoughts

-Your body is designed to move, and movement truly is medicine.
-By keeping your joints and soft tissues active, you’re giving your body the tools it needs to function at its best — reducing pain, enhancing performance, and improving overall well-being.
+Your body is designed to move, and movement truly is fantastic medicine.
+By keeping your joints and muscles active, you’re giving your body the tools it needs to function at its best — reducing pain, enhancing performance, and improving overall well-being.

 So, whether you’re hitting the gym, taking a walk, or simply stretching at home, remember: motion is lotion.
 Keep moving, and your body will thank you for it!